 In April 2011, new information made clear that Australia’s targets are to be calculated with respect to its 2000 GHG emissions (excluding LULUCF) plus afforestation, reforestation and deforestation (ARD) emissions in that year (i.e. 2020).

-Australia has provided absolute allowed emission level in 2020 of 530 MtCO2eq, 474 MtCO2eq, and 419 MtCO2eq for the -5%, -15% and -25% targets respectively.
-These can be converted to 1990 levels: the -5% goal would be -3% from 1990 (the Australian target in the first commitment period is +8%).
+For 2020, Australia has proposed three targets with different conditionalities, -5%, -15%, and -25% relative to 2000.
+Australia has provided absolute allowed emission levels in 2020 of 530 MtCO2e, 474 MtCO2e, and 419 MtCO2e for the -5%, -15% and -25% targets respectively.
+These can be converted to 1990 levels: the -5% goal would be -3% from 1990.
+The Australian target in the first commitment period is +8% compared to 1990 emissions.

 For the -15% goal the Kyoto equivalent target range is +3% to +13% from 1990 levels; and for the -25% goal the range is -1% to -10% from 1990 levels (GHG emissions excluding LULUCF).

 In Australia’s submission of its QELRC for the second commitment period of the Kyoto Protocol in 2012, Australia quantitatively defined its conditions for moving to higher levels of ambition.
 This is still open to interpretation.
 However, the election of the new Abbott Government has changed the political landscape of climate policy in Australia.
 The Prime Minister has vowed to repeal all the previous Government’s Clean Energy Legislation including its Carbon Tax, Cap and Trade system as well as the independent policy body: the Climate Change Authority, which was tasked to look at Australia’s 2020 target.
 The Prime Minister has also stated that its Direct Action Policy will only be funded up to AU$3.2billion (capped) to meet the 5% below 2020 reduction.